iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 # Rationale and alternatives

-There are currently only two options for a ledger state, that are known - the UTXO model, and the account model.
+There are currently only two options for a ledger state, that are known - the UTXO model, and the account model:

-The account-model does not work very well with "parallelism" (i.e. multiple people sending funds to the same address).
+- The account-model does not work very well with "parallelism" (i.e. multiple people sending funds to the same address).
 We can never be sure, that our transaction has seen all the funds and the only way to make sure, that this is the case is to use the tangle structure to define a *scope* for a spend.
 This however is very slow, because the only way to use the tangle structure is to walk around in the tangle.
 In addition, it adds additional constraints to the tip selection as it requires to have the correct funding transactions in the past cone of a spending transaction.

-Considering the "parallel" nature of the tangle, it seems like UTXO is the only possible choice.
+- Considering the "parallel" nature of the tangle, it seems like UTXO is the only reasonable choice.
 Using addresses as the additional identifier for outputs, allows us to bundle multiple colored balances in a single output, which leads to a smaller fragmentation of the funds as if we would give every color a separate output.

 If we decide to not go with this approach, then we will essentially limit ourselves to just a few hundred TPS because of the massive overhead of checking incoming transactions.
 In addition, the conflict detection will be much harder.